-Applications for Semester 1, 2020 open Monday 14 October and close Sunday 1 December.
+Applications for Semester 1, 2020 are now open and close Sunday 1 December.

 What is an internal course transfer?